bdeckard92/dupUT/01-Class-Content/14-MVC/01-Activities/03-Library-Books/README.md

   * For simplicity, do not use MySQL or Sequelize for this activity.
 Use the given `books` array as your dummy data.

-  * Modify the `/` route so that all the books are sent to the `index.handlebars` file.
+  * Modify the GET route so that all the books are sent to the `index.handlebars` file.

     * Remember, Handlebars requires an object to be sent to the `index.handlebars` file, not an array!